HJandu/Project_1_Covid19/README.md

 Gender Analysis

--The percentage increase for suicide rate was greater for women (6.94%) than men (3.64%) during covid.
+- The percentage increase for suicide rate was greater for women (6.94%) than men (3.64%) during covid.
 The gender split for suicide statistics is still overwhelmingly male, however during Covid was more in favour of the female gender.

 Regional Analysis

--The only regions to have a decline in suicide rate were the East of England and London.
+- The only regions to have a decline in suicide rate were the East of England and London.
 All other regions saw a rise in suicide rate during the pandemic.

 Our analysis showed that the proposed **hypothesis** was true, the p value we calculated indicated that there was a positive correlation between latitude and suicide rate during Covid.